ginstrom/paladin-novel/manuscript/chapter-09.md

 Sim nodded.
 "We build a community of hope, but prepare wisely for those who would destroy our peace."

 Murmurs of agreement rose from the gathered refugees, voices strengthening with resolve.
-Gond watched their faces, something swelling in his chest that he refused to name.
+Gond watched their faces, something swelling in his chest, not pride, but satisfaction, maybe.

 "We each have a role."
 His gaze moved from face to face, holding each one.
 "Together, we survive.
 Together, we thrive."

 In the quiet hours before dawn, Gond stood watch atop the valley's highest ridge.
-Below, the fledgling community slept peacefully, their safety bound to his strength and choices.
-The weight was immense, but for the first time, he felt ready to carry it.
+Below, the fledgling community slept peacefully.

 "It's a good start," Pell murmured, joining him in the darkness.
 "But slavers won't ignore us forever."